WayScience/cellpainting_predicts_cardiac_fibrosis/5.machine_learning/README.md

 We use the [randomized search CV function from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) to perform optimize the hyper parameters where it maximizes the F1 weighted score.
 There are other metrics to choose for maximizing, but we use F1 weighted score since it is a harmonic mean of precision and recall as defined by the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html).
 We found this to be more optimal than just using either precision or recall alone.
-We also used the [stratified k-fold cross-validation function from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) to make sure each fold contains equal number of cells from each class.
+We also used the [stratified k-fold cross-validation function from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) to make sure each fold contains equal number of cells from each class and help with avoiding over-fitting.
+We increase the number of folds to 10 from the default of 5 to allow for more chance of reducing over-fitting in the model and since we have a fairly large training dataset, we can allow for more splits without having too small of splits.
 Below is the hyper parameter search space we used:

 - `C` - Inverse of the regularization strength, we set the range of values as `[1e-03, 1e-02, 1e-01, 1e+00, 1e+01, 1e+02, 1e+03]`.